Child & Adolescent Psychiatry Training Program

 Weekly conferences include: case conference, journal club, psychiatry grand rounds and psychosomatic didactics.

 Fellows will have one month of dedicated research time split into two 2-week blocks during the year.
-Our fellows have presented their research locally, regionally and nationally, including poster, oral and workshop presentations at the Cleveland Consultation Liaison Society, American Psychiatric Association and Academy of Psychosomatic Medicine annual meetings.
+Our fellows have presented their research locally, regionally and nationally, including poster, oral and workshop presentations at the Cleveland Consultation Liaison Society, American Psychiatric Association and Academy of Consultation-Liaison Psychiatry annual meetings.

 How to Apply

-The Psychosomatic Medicine program is one-year in length and offers 2 positions annually.
+The Consultation-Liaison Psychiatry program is one-year in length and offers 2 positions annually.
 All positions are offered through the National Residency Match Program (NRMP) as part of the Psychiatry Fellowship Match.
 All applicants must have successfully completed an ACGME-accredited Psychiatry Residency in the United States or an RCPSC-accredited Psychiatry Residency in Canada.
-For a comprehensive guide to the Psychosomatic Medicine Fellowship Match process, please visit the Academy of Psychosomatic Medicine website:
+For a comprehensive guide to the Consultation-Liaison Psychiatry Fellowship Match process, please visit the Academy of Consultation-Liaison Psychiatry website:

 Interested applicants must provide the following documentation: